 When you realize that every person’s perceptions are colored by their prior experiences and see how personal narratives can cause the same situation to be read differently by different people, you’ll likely start to apply that same multiple-lens approach to your judgments about yourself, too.

-Take your time to ask "why?"
+3. Take your time to ask “Why?”

 In today’s busy world, it often feels like we are constantly traveling at the speed of light.
 We don’t have time to stop and just sit for a while.

-It almost seems like it's a good thing to have a calendar that's filled to the brim.
+Why?
 Because by thinking about these questions, we become more familiar with the things that run our daily lives.
 And by doing so, we get a better feeling of how we react to those things.
 Both consciously and unconsciously.

 As always, if you have any questions about anything, please let me know in the comments below, and I’ll be happy to answer you!